-Barbara Barnett is an associate professor and former associate dean for undergraduate studies at the William Allen White School of Journalism and Mass Communications.
-She teaches both undergraduate and graduate courses, including introduction to mass communications, research and writing, reporting, diversity in the media, media and the military, research methods, and media and popular culture.
-Her research focuses on gender and media, specifically women as victims and perpetrators of violence.
+Barbara Barnett the Lee Young Professor of Journalism at the William Allen White School of Journalism and Mass Communications.
+She teaches both undergraduate and graduate courses, including introduction to mass communications, research and writing, reporting, diversity in the media, media and the military, and research methods.
+Her research focuses on gender and media, specifically women as victims, perpetrators, and witnesses of violence.
 She is a former print journalist and public relations professional.

 Ph.D., Course work in communication theory, gender and media, feminist theory, standpoint epistemology, international communication, development communication, public relations, pedagogy, qualitative and quantitative research methods, and interpersonal communication, University of North Carolina at Chapel Hill

 M.A., Liberal Studies.
 Literature and women's studies.
 Adviser: Dr. Melissa Malouf.
 Course work included oral history and theory of narrative, Third World literature, feminist theory, fiction writing, and an independent study on women’s writing.
 Master’s project was a collection of fifteen short stories (some have been published), Duke University

 STATEMENT OF TEACHING PHILOSOPY

 During my 12 years at KU, I have taught both skills and concept courses.
 These